astronomer/docs/learn/custom-xcom-backends-tutorial.md

     fetch_pokemon_data_dag()
     ```

     The `extract_data` task will push a dictionary to XCom, which will be saved to your blob storage as a JSON file and retrieved by the `calculate_xp_per_height` task.
-This second task pushes a Pandas dataframe to XCom, which is only possible when using a custom XCom backend with a serialization option for this type of object.
-The last task `print_xp_per_height` retrieves the CSV and recreates the Pandas dataframe before printing out the Pokemon and their base experience to height ratio.
+This second task pushes a Pandas dataframe to XCom, which is only possible when using a custom XCom backend with a serialization method for this type of object.
+The last task, `print_xp_per_height`, retrieves the CSV and recreates the Pandas dataframe before printing out the Pokemon and their base experience to height ratio.

 3. View the information about your favorite pokemon in the task log of the `print_xp_per_height` task.